fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 ### The nodes are yours

-Also you can load your operating system of choice on any node.
+You can also load your operating system of choice onto any node.
 From that point you can ssh-access all nodes with administration privileges, and configure the available resources - nodes, SDRs and phones - to create a rich experimental environment.
 </div>